Keksuccino/docs_fancymenu/background-music.md

 Now we can add the actual custom background music.

-If you want to play the same custom music in all screens, you should use a **universal layout**, which gets loaded in every screen that has customizations enabled.
+If you want to play the same custom music in all screens and need layout-level control, you should use a **universal layout**, which gets loaded in every screen that has customizations enabled.
+For simple global menu music replacement, use [Global Customizations](/global-customizations) instead.

 When using a universal layout, the music will **continue playing** when going from one menu with the layout enabled to another one with the same layout enabled.